 The move came after Japan sealed a deal to buy three of the islands.

 Japan controls the uninhabited but resource-rich East China Sea islands, which are also claimed by Taiwan.

-Three were in the hands of a private Japanese owner but the Japanese government bought them earlier this week.'No force'
+Three were in the hands of a private Japanese owner but the Japanese government bought them earlier this week.

 The Japanese Coast Guard said the first two Chinese boats entered Japan's territorial waters at 06:18 local time (21:18 GMT Thursday), followed by another fleet of four other ships just after 07:00.

 Three ships moved away from the islands about 90 minutes later, amid warnings from the Japanese coast guard, followed hours later by the other three, NHK reported.